asleepace/asleepace.com/services/smtp/README.md

 # SMTP

 This is a guide for settings up an SMTP server using Postfix, as well as how to connect to it from your local machine.
+You can also view some [example](./examples.md) of what the actual message looks like once they are sent.
+The preferred method is to use the `telnet` command to send the message from your local machine.

 ## Quick Start